FlagOpen/FlagPerf/training/benchmarks/bigtransfer/README.md

 - 模型代码来源

-This repository includes software from https://github.com/google-research/big_transfer licensed under the Apache License 2.0.
+This repository includes software from https://github.com/google-research/big_transfer licensed under the Apache License, Version 2.0.

 Some of the files in this directory were modified by BAAI in 2023 to support FlagPerf.